13 Reasons Why You Should Never Become an Expat

 You’re going to be lonely

-And ultimately, it takes time to settle in and find a tribe.
+And ultimately, it takes time to settle in and find a group of friends.

 I mean, there’s not much you can do.
 This is the path you have chosen and it will take time to adjust.